jmikedupont2/solfunmeme-introspector/README.md

 send money to new v2 contract to buy your personal member badge. it could publish X attributes the you to share publically or not. say you have a new hidden wallet, mint a nft with it, and prove you are a member without revealing exactly your address.

+dao will be encoded into smart contracts off chain verfications and (running agents/eliza using llm resources) will be accessed and proven via zkp

+social wallet credit score - anti rug